 - Gap coverage: This coverage pays the balance of your lease or loan if your vehicle is totaled in an accident.
 Most insurers only pay the actual value of your car, which may not be enough to cover what you owe.
 If you have a lease or loan on your vehicle, you may want to consider adding gap coverage to your policy.

-- Few discounts: Compared to most auto insurers, MetLife doesn’t offer many ways to save.
+Compared to most auto insurers, MetLife insurance company doesn’t offer many ways to save.
 There are a few basic discounts, like multi-policy and claim-free discounts, but it’s missing other common options, like anti-theft device and automatic payment discounts.
-MetLife does offer excellent rates to members of its partner associations, including companies that offer MetLife insurance as an employee benefit.
+Here are some discounts MetLife does offer.

 - Savings for good drivers: Every year you don’t have an accident, MetLife will lower your collision and comprehensive deductible by $50, up to a maximum benefit of $250.
 This is half of the savings that most companies with vanishing deductible offer.
 However, the majority of insurers don’t provide this benefit to begin with, so it’s still something to be happy about.